TEIC/website/src/news/2025/tei-c-elections-2025.md

 I am an assistant at the Faculty of Polish Studies at the Jagiellonian University, holding a PhD in literary studies.
 I combine teaching – in the fields of textual criticism, editing, and publishing studies – with research, as a member of the LabEdyt (Laboratory of Digital Editing) team at the Jagiellonian Centre for Digital Humanities.

 I am involved in several digital scholarly edition projects, including an edition of Szymon Laks’s correspondence with Krystyna and Czesław Bednarczyk (1975–1983), an edition of the homiletic works of Piotr Skarga (16th century), an edition of a manuscript containing Baroque poetry by Wacław Potocki („Moralia”), Neolatina Sarmatica (a digital repository of critical editions of Latin texts authored by writers associated with the former Polish–Lithuanian Commonwealth), and a web platform dedicated to the history of the 20th-century Polish publishing house in London: Poets' and Painters' Press – Oficyna Poetów i Malarzy.

-<a id="DK"></a>
-### Dario Kampkaspar
+### Dario Kampkaspar {#DK}

 _Affiliation:_ University and State Library Darmstadt